 It might take some time to get used to the keyboard.
 Asus utilizes the ErgoLift design, which means the keyboard has a slight tilt for a more natural typing position.
 Each key-strike feels excellent, but some people might find the keyboard a bit cramped.

 The Asus Zenbook Duo is fast and can handle serious multitasking.
-The 10th Gen Intel Core i7-10510U processor combined with the 1TB SSD and 16GGB RAM can handle almost anything you throw at it.
+The 10th Gen Intel Core i7-10510U processor combined with the 512GB SSD and 16GGB RAM can handle almost anything you throw at it.
 The only thing it has issues with is gaming.
-The Nvidia GeForce MX250 graphics card will handle art and editing software, but most games will only be playable at the lowest settings.
+The integrated Intel UHD 620 graphics card will handle art and editing software, but most games will only be playable at the lowest settings.

-The Asus Zenbook Pro Duo has surprisingly long battery life.
+The Asus Zenbook Pro Duo has a surprisingly long battery life.
 With a 70Wh battery, it will last 9+ hours even with the ScreenPad activated.
-It’s also a quiet laptop, and you’ll only notice the fans when it’s loading something really resource intensive.
+It’s also a quiet laptop, and you’ll only notice the fans when it’s loading something really resource-intensive.

-Summary: The Asus ZenBook Pro is the best laptop for drawing with fast performance, the innovative ScreenPad Plus, and long battery life.
+Summary: The Asus ZenBook Pro is the best drawing laptop on the market, with fast performance, the innovative ScreenPad Plus, and long battery life.